radius-project/docs/docs/content/concepts/faq/index.md

 - Permissions (managed at the Resource Group/Subscription level in Azure)
 - Purpose (dev vs. prod)
 - Difference in hosting (standalone Kubernetes vs Microsoft Azure)
+- Multi-region deployments (deploy an application to multiple regions)

 [Workspaces]({{< ref "/guides/operations/workspaces/overview" >}}) can be used to manage multiple environments from one machine.